Like many spiritual systems, Theosophy has a particular position on the subject of sexual relations.

 She says that if a Theosophist, “an ardent worker for our cause, still has ties and wishes which bind him to the world [and] does not feel that he has done for ever with what men call life, and that he desires one thing and one thing only – to know the truth, and to be able to help others – then for such a one I say there is no reason why he should not marry, if he likes to take the risks of that lottery where there are so many more blanks than prizes.
 Surely you cannot believe us so absurd and fanatical as to preach against marriage altogether?
 On the contrary, save in a few exceptional cases of practical Occultism, marriage is the only remedy against immorality.” (p.
 262)

 That last sentence is key.
 She is saying that apart from exceptional practical occultists – and who amongst us can claim to be one of those? – getting married (or having a partner) tends to be the only prevention against ending up falling prey to immorality.
-There must be a few exceptions to this rule, such as those people who are, or who become, asexual.
+There must be a few exceptions to this rule, however, such as those people who are, or who become, asexual.
+Those few souls for whom celibacy and chastity comes naturally and who feel no inclination at all towards its opposite are certainly not among those who require a partner or spouse in order to avoid immorality.

 With that out of the way, the question of sex still however remains.
 HPB’s words seem very clear and if we happen to believe that she was indeed the “Direct Agent” of the Masters of Wisdom and that “The Secret Doctrine” is, as those Masters wrote, the “triple production” of two of Them with HPB, it is difficult to say, “Theosophy is right about everything except sex.”
 Could that really be the case?
-If HPB happened to get things right in other areas, why would she happen to get things wrong in this area?
+If HPB happened to get things right in other areas, why would she happen to get things wrong in this area and which conveniently happens to be the area in which people feel least able or willing to reform and master themselves?

 Whatever one’s opinion may be, it is interesting to note two things:

 (1) HPB wrote many thousands of pages but it is only that one statement, quoted above, from “The Secret Doctrine,” in which Theosophy specifically, clearly, and directly, presents the teaching that sex is solely for procreation.
 A Theosophist who for whatever reason may not have read every single page of “The Secret Doctrine” (and many haven’t!) would never know about it.
-If it was really such a vitally important and ethically obligatory teaching as some Theosophists believe then wouldn’t it be mentioned in most, if not all, of HPB’s books?
+The same teaching is indeed hinted at and referenced in several other places by HPB but not directly spelt out.
+If it was really such a vitally important and absolutely ethically obligatory teaching as some Theosophists believe then wouldn’t it be mentioned in most, if not all, of HPB’s books?

 Wouldn’t it be so pervasive that all Theosophists could not help but be aware of it?
-And those of Mr Judge?
+And those of William Judge?
 He does not present it in any of the books or articles which he published; only in one or two private letters, which were published posthumously in “Letters That Have Helped Me.”
-Whilst it is true that Indian Theosophist B. P. Wadia wrote very strongly against deliberately non-procreative sex and therefore also against birth control, it is also true that the United Lodge of Theosophists considers HPB and WQJ to be the “Teachers,” and others – Mr Wadia included, although he is highly respected in the ULT – to be students of those Teachers.
+Whilst it is true that Indian Theosophist B. P. Wadia wrote very strongly against deliberately non-procreative sex and therefore also against birth control, it is also true that the United Lodge of Theosophists considers HPB and WQJ to be the “Teachers,” and others – Wadia included, although he is highly respected in the ULT – to be students of those Teachers.
+We do not mean to imply that Wadia’s and others’ statements on the subject are erroneous and untheosophical but rather that the emphasis, frequency, and force used in presenting and insisting on them does not match up with HPB’s and WQJ’s approach.

 In today’s world and society, the Theosophical teaching about sex being solely for procreation appears appealing and practicable to only a very few people and usually those who by choice or force of circumstance are already living a celibate life.